spd75/spd75.github.io/_pages/aaf_conclusion.md

 ### Intellectual Property Considerations
 As for IP, we have mentioned on several other pages of this site that we:
 * Used the vga graphics library from class to display our game on a VGA monitor
-* Were inspired by the DDS code written for lab 2
+* Were inspired by the DDS code written for lab 1
-* Were inspired by the previous layout of Whack-a-Mole
+* Were inspired by the previous layout of Whack-a-Button
-* Used public domain music (with the exception of the Beattle’s song which we said we would remove)
+* Used public domain music (with the exception of the Beattles' song which we said we would remove)